rborder/xftsim/README.md

  - enable evaulation of methods for analyzing "complex traits" under realistically complex generative models

+### Notice

+`xftsim` is under active development.
+Stay tuned for tutorials and documentation in the near future!

 <!--
 ## Quickstart: simulating bivariate cross-assortative mating